SAP-samples/ui5-webcomponents-sample-angular/README.md

     npm install
     ```

-1. Start a local server and run the application (http://localhost:4200)
+1. Start a local server and run the application.
+(The running application can be found here:  http://localhost:4200)
     ```sh
     npm start
     ```